 - Sweating a lot.

 - Liver problems have happened with this drug.
 Sometimes, liver problems have been deadly in people with severe health problems.
-Call your doctor right away if you have signs of liver problems like dark urine, tiredness, decreased appetite, upset stomach or stomach pain, light-colored stools, throwing up, or yellow skin or eyes.
+Call the doctor right away if your child has signs of liver problems like dark urine, tiredness, decreased appetite, upset stomach or stomach pain, light-colored stools, throwing up, or yellow skin or eyes.

 - Some patients have had very bad side effects during the infusion.
-Tell your doctor if you have a burning, numbness, or tingling feeling that is not normal; chills; dizziness or passing out; shortness of breath; or any other bad effects during the infusion.
+Tell the doctor if your child has a burning, numbness, or tingling feeling that is not normal; chills; dizziness or passing out; shortness of breath; or any other bad effects during the infusion.

 - Back pain.

 - Constipation, diarrhea, stomach pain, upset stomach, throwing up, or decreased appetite.

 These are not all of the side effects that may occur.
 If you have questions about side effects, call your child’s doctor.
 Call your child’s doctor for medical advice about side effects.

 You may report side effects to your national health agency.

 Give this drug as ordered by your child’s doctor.
 Read all information given to you.
 Follow all instructions closely.